Do you want to remove the v=xxxx string from your WordPress URLs?

-Are you seeing strange v=xxxx string in your WordPress URLs?
-Recently, one of our readers asked us how to get rid of v=xxxx string from their WordPress URLs.
-This string is made up of seemingly random letter and numbers added as a parameter to your permalinks.
+Recently, one of our readers who uses WooCommerce asked us how to get rid of the v=xxxx string from their WordPress URLs.
+This string is made up of seemingly random letters and numbers added as a parameter to your permalinks.

 Why Are You Seeing v=XXXX String in Your WordPress URLs?

-Removing v=xxxx String from WordPress URLs
+Removing v=xxxx String From WordPress URLs

-Don’t forget to click on the save changes button to store your settings.
+Finally, don’t forget to scroll down and click on the ‘Save changes’ button to store your settings.

 If you are using a caching plugin, then you will need to clear your WordPress cache.
-After that you can visit your website, and the geolocation string will disappear from your WordPress URLs.
+After that, you can visit your website, and the geolocation string will disappear from your WordPress URLs.

 Running WooCommerce without caching is not recommended because it will slow down your site’s speed and performance.